Liberty vs. Army NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Liberty and its opponents have gone over the current 54.5-point total in five of 10 games (50%) this season.
+- Liberty and its opponents have gone over the current 53.5-point total in six of 10 games (60%) this season.

-- Army and its opponents have combined to score more than 54.5 points in four of 10 games this season.

-- This contest's over/under is 10.2 points greater than the 44.3 these two squads combine to surrender per game this season.
+- These two squads combine to allow 44.3 points per game, 9.2 fewer than this contest's over/under.

-- Flames games this season feature an average total of 57.1 points, a number 2.6 points higher than Saturday's over/under.
+- The average total in Flames games this season is 57.1, 3.6 points more than Saturday's over/under of 53.5.

 Liberty Stats and Trends

-- This season, the Flames have an ATS record of 3-4 in their seven games as a favorite of 3.5 points or more.
+- Liberty has played 11 games, with five wins against the spread.

+- The Flames have been favored by 3.5 points or more seven times this season and are 3-4 ATS in those matchups.

-- Liberty's games this year have hit the over in 40% of its opportunities (four times in 10 games with a set point total).
+- Liberty's games this year have gone over the total in four out of 10 opportunities (40%).

-- When Liberty scores more than 23.5 points, it is 4-2 against the spread and 6-1 overall.
+- When Liberty puts up more than 23.5 points, it is 4-2 against the spread and 6-1 overall.

-- When Liberty churns out over 318.1 yards, the team is 5-4 against the spread and 7-3 overall.
+- In games that Liberty amasses more than 318.1 yards, the team is 5-4 against the spread and 7-3 overall.

-- This year, the Flames have turned the ball over 18 times, five more than the Black Knights' takeaways (13).
+- The Flames have turned the ball over five more times (18 total) than the Black Knights have forced a turnover (13) this season.

 - Find the latest spread and moneyline odds for Liberty at SISportsbook.